and-b/arduino-rp2040_fc1/README.md

 - enable PWM outs to command the ESCs

 ### IMU Orientation

-The MPU6050 must be placed with the headers on the left side.
-The dot on the chip must be in the top left corner.
+The Nano RP2040 must be placed with the USB connector on the right side.

-Data is read always in the sequence X,Y,Z. According to the datasheet, viewing from the top, the X axis is pointing to left and rotation is positive nose up.
-The Y axis is pointing to the front, and rotation is positive to the right.
-No indication is given for the rotation of the Z axis.
-Experimentally, Z is positive when rotating counterclockwise, and negative clockwise.
-So we need to multiply Z by -1
+The dot is on the top left of the chip

 ## Loop function